yujieho/Image_Partition/README.md

 ## Sparse method
 Construct every matrices that appeared in a sparse version.

-Implemented in `IP_DM_sparse.ipynb`, it allows images with number of pixels no more than 10,000.
+Implemented in `IP-DM-sparse.ipynb`, it allows images with number of pixels no more than 10,000.